civil-society-dev/civilsociety.dev/content/learning/open-source/index.md

 - Provides adaptable solutions that respect the diversity of civil society needs
 - Builds capacity for technological self-determination rather than dependency

-By combining carefully selected open source tools into a cohesive system, the Sovereign Cloud shows how open source can address practical needs while embodying the values of digital freedom.
+By combining carefully selected open source tools into a cohesive system, Wild Cloud shows how open source can address practical needs while embodying the values of digital freedom.

 ## Practical Steps Toward Open Source Adoption